RedPointGlobal/redpoint-rpi/README.md

 ### Before you begin
 Ensure that the following requirements are met:

-- **Redpoint Container Registry access:**
-  - Prior to installing RPI, open a support ticket at support@redpointglobal.com requesting access to the RPI repository.
+- **Redpoint Container Registry access:** Open a support ticket at support@redpointglobal.com requesting access to download RPI container images.

-- **RPI License:**
-  - Prior to installing RPI, open a support ticket at support@redpointglobal.com to obtain your License activation key.
+- **RPI License:** Open a support ticket at support@redpointglobal.com to obtain your RPI v7 License activation key.

-- **Commandline Tools:**
 - Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/), a command-line tool for interacting with your Kubernetes cluster.

-  - Install [Helm](https://helm.sh/docs/helm/helm_install/), a package manager for Kubernetes.
-  - Ensure you obtain the necessary permissions to install applications in your Kubernetes cluster.
+- Install [Helm](https://helm.sh/docs/helm/helm_install/) and ensure you have the required permissions from your Kubernetes Administrator to deploy applications in the target cluste

 ### Greenfield Installation
 In a Greenfield installation, you're setting up RPI in a completely new environment.
 This includes: A new cluster, A new tenant, New operations and logging databases, New cache and queue providers.
 This approach ensures that all components are installed fresh and independent of any existing systems.